 - Fundraisers: Research and meet with individuals/organizations who would like to sponsor or donate to GiGi’s Playhouse Madison, grant writing, etc.

 - Chairperson: Oversees the committee and event, some experience with event & volunteer coordination preferred, but not necessary.

 - Committee members:

 - Fundraisers/Sponsorships: Help secure donations for the events by reaching out to organizations in the community, asking for sponsorship and donations

-- Marketing/PR: Write Press releases, follow up with media, create flyers, brochures etc.
+- Marketing/PR: Write press releases, follow up with media, create flyers, brochures, etc.

 - Food and Beverage: Research and secure food and beverage donations

 - Day of Volunteers: Set-up, help with registration, event tasks, clean-up